Reptiles

 How can I get involved?

 By signing your reptile up to our database, you are expanding the number of potential species that we can work with, opening up whole new opportunities for research.
-We will never ask you to bring your reptile into the University – all reptile-based studies will focus around surveys and questionnaires, or asking you to take at home videos to send to our researchers.
-Each study you take part in takes us one step further in our understanding of reptile behaviour and cognition – you might even learn something about your pet!
+All reptile-based studies will focus around surveys and questionnaires, or will ask you to take at home videos to send to our researchers.
+Each study you take part in takes us one step further in our understanding of reptile behaviour and cognition.

-What reptiles do you have at the University?
+What reptiles do we have at the University?

 " "" "